 No information from your education record will be released to a third party, except as provided by law, without a signed release from you.
-If a judicial order for your education record is issued, you will be notified prior to the release of the information.
+In limited instances, the UW Centers may disclose personally identifiable information to UW Centers officials who are determined to have a legitimate educational interest in the information.
+Such disclosures must be approved by the Registrar.
+Only those requests made by appropriate faculty and staff which further the educational interest of the student and the institution will be approved.
+If a judicial order or subpoena for your education record is issued, a reasonable effort will be made to notify you in advance of compliance.